TheBB/Dark/docs/_sources/people/jonas.rst.txt

 In 2052, having finally stabilized the God particle, Claudia sends Jonas back to 2019.
 He brings with him the broken time machine, intending for Tannhaus to repair it, and the book about time travel.
-His instructions are to close the passage and destroy the knot, and she implores him not to lose hope (although he will).
+His instructions are to close the tunnel and destroy the knot, and she implores him not to lose hope (although he will).

 Jonas\ :sub:`10c`